SatyamXd-Codex/RgpvDiploma-SecondSem/Physics/Unit2.md

     * **Digital Projectors:** To display images and videos from computers, laptops, or other digital sources onto large screens.
     * **Photography Enlargers:** To create larger photographic prints from negatives.

----

-I hope this detailed, point-by-point explanation in English, with formulas and derivations, helps you understand all the concepts of Optics clearly!
-Let me know if anything is still unclear or if you have more questions.